Tennessee Department of Correction

-The Tennessee Department of Correction (TDOC) is a Cabinet-level agency within the Tennessee state government responsible for the oversight of more than 20,000 convicted offenders in Tennessee's fourteen prisons, three of which are privately managed by the Corrections Corporation of America.
+The Tennessee Department of Correction (TDOC) is a Cabinet-level agency within the Tennessee state government responsible for the oversight of more than 20,000 convicted offenders in Tennessee's fourteen prisons, four of which are privately managed by CoreCivic.
 The department is headed by the Tennessee Commissioner of Correction, who is currently Frank Strada.
 TDOC facilities' medical and mental health services are provided by Corizon.
 Juvenile offenders not sentenced as adults are supervised by the independent Tennessee Department of Children's Services, while inmates granted parole or sentenced to probation are overseen by the Department of Correction (TDOC)/Department of Parole.
 The agency is fully accredited by the American Correctional Association.
 The department has its headquarters on the sixth floor of the Rachel Jackson Building in Nashville.